Signed Into Law

 Which agencies enforce SB2407?

-SB2407 is enforced by Lower Neches Valley Authority (General Manager & Board), Office of the Governor, Office of the Attorney General and Sunset Advisory Commission.
+SB2407 is enforced by Lower Neches Valley Authority (General Manager & Board), Office of the Attorney General, Office of the Governor and Sunset Advisory Commission.

 Q

-The compliance urgency for SB2407 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2407 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q